zeek/zeek-docs/doc/scripts/base/utils/active-http.zeek.rst

    function and must be called within a "when" statement.

-   :req: A record instance representing all options for an HTTP request.
+   :param req: A record instance representing all options for an HTTP request.

    :returns: A record with the full response message.